 How does this position support the research mission of the unit?

 The position will conduct research in Nutritional Biochemistry/Nutrigenomics, focused on translational re- search to improve human health, especially in Maine’s population.
-Applicants are expected to build a robust, externally-funded research program and create collaborations within the School, across campus, and with other institutions such as Jackson Laboratory, Maine Medical Center Research Institute, UMaine Cooeprative extension, the medical community in Maine, local farmers and food producers.
+Applicants are expected to build a robust, externally-funded research program and create collaborations within the School, Cooperative Extension, Graduate School of Biomedical Science and Engineerig, and other units across campus, and with other institutions such as Jackson Laboratory, Maine Medical Center Research Institute, the medical community in Maine, local farmers, and food producers.
 This position has the potential to have a positive impact on the health of Maine’s population, and on Maine’s food system through many ways, including identifying nutritional benefits of Maine food products.
 The position carries an expectation for mentoring and advising of graduate students and for supervising undergraduate research.

 In what ways does this position support College, University, or System initiatives and/or priorities?

-This position directly supports 4 Initiatives of the College Road-map to Excellence: #1 - Excellence in un- dergraduate advising. #2 - Growing our research enterprise in the service of science and Maine - by building a robust, externally-funded research program in nutritional biochemistry. #3 - Enhancing quality and impact of our graduate education programs and #4 - Rising to meet Maine’s health care needs - by preparing students to become registered dietitians in a program certified by the Accreditation Council for Education in Nutrition and Dietetics and by improving health of Maine’s population through scientific discovery and innovation in the field of human nutrition, and encouraging innovation in food science.
+This position directly supports 4 Initiatives of the College Road-map to Excellence: #1 - Excellence in un- dergraduate advising. #2 - Growing our research enterprise in the service of science and Maine - by building a robust, externally-funded research program in nutritional biochemistry. #3 - Enhancing quality and impact of our graduate education programs – there are too few nutrition faculty members to meet the demand for graduate thesis mentors and #4 - Rising to meet Maine’s health care needs - by preparing students to become registered dietitians in a program certified by the Accreditation Council for Education in Nutrition and Dietetics and by improving health of Maine’s population through scientific discovery and innovation in the field of human nutrition, and encouraging innovation in food science.

-The position supports the University’s strategic values and vision statements by supporting learners in expe- riential learning and innovation in food and nutrition (Goals 1.1 and 1.2), supports key infrastructure such as the Matthew Highlands Pilot Plant (Goal 2); and through using the hire to support diversity, equity and inclusion (Goal 3).
+The position supports the University’s strategic values and vision statements by supporting learners in expe- riential learning and innovation in food and nutrition (Goals 1.1 and 1.2), supports key infrastructure such as the Mary Simcock Lynch Clinical Laboratory (Goal 2); and through using the hire to support diversity, equity and inclusion (Goal 3).

 Can this position meet any partner accomodation needs (describe)?